Wednesday, June 5, 2024

 Rabbinic Judaism at some point developed the Bar Mitsvah tradition of considering adulthood to in some sense begin at 12 or 13.
 I don't know where this came from, there is nothing supporting it in The Torah or anywhere else in The Hebrew Bible.
 Manasseh became king at 12, but he didn't turn out to be a very good King, maybe that had something to do with it.

 However a lot of Christians think 12 as some sort of milestone age is vindicated in The New Testament by Luke 2:40-42.
 Nothing here says Jesus being 12 is the reason for anything.
-The Torah required only adult males to attend the Pilgrimage Festivals, but those Men did often bring their families including Wives and Children.
+The Torah required only adult males to attend the Pilgrimage Festivals but those Men did often bring their families including Wives and Children.
 Nothing in Luke 2 says Jesus wasn't there for prior observances of Passover, this is just a time when something notable happened.
 And it's notable precisely because it's unusual for someone this young to be this intellectually skilled.
-This is a story about how Jesus as the Son of God was not like other 12 year olds, not a model for anything.
+This is a story about how Jesus as the Son of God was not like other 12 year olds, it's not a model for anything.

 Contrary to popular assumption NO it was not in Ancient or Medieval times common for people to get married with at least the woman being as young as 16 or even 12 in some claims.
-While on the books marriages that young might have been technically allowed all the evidence shows in practice the norm was usually at least 20.
-The notable exceptions were usually among the Aristocratic or Royal Families making important marriage alliances and even them often weren't consummated right away.
+While on the books marriages that young might have been technically allowed all the evidence shows that in practice the norm was usually at least 20.
+The notable exceptions were usually among the Aristocratic or Royal Families making important marriage alliances and even they often weren't consummated right away.
 But those exceptions are often what people write historical fiction about helping spread the confusion.

-There are no Biblical verses stating a clear ideal or minimum marriage age, but at least 3 notable people didn't get married till 40, Isaac, Esau and Moses.
-And no nothing in Scripture supports the "if she can bleed she ca breed" meme people assume about pre-modern cultures.
+There are no Biblical verses stating a clear ideal or minimum marriage age, but at least 3 notable people didn't get married till 40, Isaac, Esau and Moses (Jacob was Esau's twin and he got married even later).

-The one verse some will cite is 1 Corinthians 7:36 but it does explain what "flower of her age" means, the natural I assume is Puberty being over not when it starts, that "flowering' is a process not a singe event.
-Also regardless of age some people abuse "let him do what he will" to defend martial rape.
+The one Bible verse some will cite for that is 1 Corinthians 7:36 but it does not explain what "flower of her age" means, the natural assumption to me is Puberty being over not when it starts, that "flowering' is a process not a singe event.
 "Flower" isn't even a good translation of the Greek, the Greek text here is communicating the idea of being physically fully grown, which happens at about 20.
 So I would consider 20 the age of consent for sex but still hold off on marriage till 25.
-The context of this chapter is addressing people questioning whether Sex and Marriage is right for them at all, Paul is giving people permission to enter consensual marriage, not disregarding the woman's consent.

 Thing is I do want to lower the Voting Age, and some people may find that bizarre in the above context.
 But to me the whole point of Democracy is to empower the most vulnerable.
 The youngest people are the ones thinking about the future most which is why they need a greater voice.
 You aren't consenting to anything when you Vote, you are telling the State or Society what you prefer and they consent only if enough people agree.